 Skin is classified based on the amount of oil and moisture it contains.
 There are 5 main skin types Normal, oily, dry, sensitive and combination.
 Unlike the other skin types which have a uniform balance of oil and moisture content, with combination skin the forehead, nose and chin are oily while the cheeks are dry.

-To kick start your skincare get ” The Beginner’s Guide to Flawless Skin” the step by step road map that teaches you how to build an effective skincare routine.Follow me on social media
+To kick start your skincare get ” Look Younger Longer The Beginners Guide to Flawless skin the step by a step road map that teaches you how to build an effective skincare routine.Follow me on social media